 Ohio State ices out No. 1 Duke in final minutes, wins 71-66

-COLUMBUS, Ohio (AP) Ohio State's resiliency was too much for top-ranked Duke to handle.
+COLUMBUS, Ohio — Ohio State’s resiliency was too much for top-ranked Duke to handle.

 Zed Key scored a career-high 20 points and Ohio State held No. 1 Duke scoreless for the final 4 1/2 minutes, completing a rally from a 15-point second-half deficit to beat the Blue Devils 71-66 on Tuesday night.